CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/device-specific/talonfx/manual-pid-tuning.rst

    Now it's time to tune P. I start with a kP of 1, and notice there's barely a response.
 Increasing kP to 10, then 100 has a noticeable change and a slow oscillation, but it's still far too weak.
 Going up to 2000 creates a noticeable oscillation, so kD should be increased to dampen it.

-   Starting with a kD of 1, the oscillation is still present, so it increases to 10, then 100 where there's an impact but it's not enough.
+   Starting with a kD of 1, the oscillation is still present, so I increase it to 10, then 100 where there's an impact but it's not enough.
 Doubling at this point to 200, then 400 looks much better, but it also looks like it can be further improved, so it doubles again to 800 where it looks sufficient to move back to kP.

-   Since kP is already at 2000, we'll double to 4000, then 8000, then 16000 before the oscillation at ~2 seconds appears significant.
-The end point looks good, though, so there's no more need to increase kP, as long as we can remove the oscillation with kD.
+   Since kP is already at 2000, I'll double to 4000, then 8000, then 16000 before the oscillation at ~2 seconds appears significant.
+The end point looks good, though, so there's no more need to increase kP, as long as I can remove the oscillation with kD.

    So kD increases to 1600, then 3200, at which point there is some oscillation on the way to the target.
 Backing off to 2400, then 2000 looks to have hardly any overshoot or oscillation at all, and the end position is right on top of the target, so it looks sufficient for this mechanism.